 Not to mention that at-grade rail would be slower, less frequent and unreliable compared to an elevated system.
 But rest assured, we do mention that, too.

-Posts mostly ended in 2012 when the author left Hawaii.
-Yes2Rail contains hundreds of posts refuting the opposition’s ongoing campaign (see "aggregation site" in red graf below).
-BTW, dissecting political candidates' flawed/missing transit plans was not "attacking the candidate," as then-City Council member Tulsi Gabbard asserted.
-Yes2Rail – a reservoir of rail facts -- never attacked anybody.
-Mahalo for the positive comments Yes2Rail received over the years.
+Yes2Rail contains hundreds of posts refuting the opposition’s ongoing anti-rail campaign (see "aggregation site" in red graf below).
+BTW, dissecting politicians' flawed/missing transit plans was not "attacking the candidate," as asserted by then-City Council member Tulsi Gabbard, who ignorantly put her political ambition ahead of constituents’ needs.
+Yes2Rail never attacked anybody.
+Mahalo for all the positive comments Yes2Rail received over the years.

 Subscribe to: